HPond1458/cse15l---lab-reports/labreport3.md

 # Lab Report 3 - Henry Pond

 ## Part 1 - Bugs
-I chose to analyze the bug in the `filter` method in the ListExamples class.
+I chose to analyze the bug in the `filter` method in `ListExamples.java`.

 ### Failure-inducing Test
 ```